 - Use the csv package to read CSV files - Implement a class keeping the list of tuples internally.
 Each operator should return a new class instance while updating the changed data.
-Note that there are several implementations possible (particularly for join) which result in more or less complicated code to write to the user of this library. - Implement the \\str\\() method for the class to allow convenient printing of the tuples. - The eval() function interprets text provided as python code.
-It is dangerous to use in general, but for demonstration purposes, it is kept.
+Note that there are several implementations possible (particularly for join) which require a user of your library to write more or less complicated code. - Implement the \\str\\() method for the class to allow convenient printing of the tuples. - The eval() function interprets text provided as Python code.
+It is dangerous to use in general but can be used for demonstration purposes.